ResT V2: Simpler, Faster and Stronger

 We hope the observations and discussions can challenge some common beliefs and encourage people to rethink the relations between theoretical FLOPs and actual speeds, particularly running on GPUs.

-\textbf{Main Results.} Table \ref{tab:tab8} shows main results comparing with ConvNeXt \cite{liu2022convnet}, Swin Transformer \cite{DBLP:conf/iccv/LiuL00W0LG21}, ResTv2, and traditional ConvNet such as ResNet \cite{DBLP:conf/cvpr/HeZRS16}.
-Across different model complexities, ResTv2 outperforms Swin Transformer and ConvNeXt with higher mAP and inference FPS, particularly for tiny models.
-The mAP improvements over ConvNeXt are +1.4 box AP (47.6 vs. 46.2), and +1.5 mask AP (43.2 vs. 41.7).
+\textbf{Main Results.} Table \ref{tab:tab8} shows main results of ResTv2 comparing with ConvNeXt \cite{liu2022convnet}, Swin Transformer \cite{DBLP:conf/iccv/LiuL00W0LG21}, and traditional ConvNet such as ResNet \cite{DBLP:conf/cvpr/HeZRS16}.
+Across different model complexities, ResTv2 outperforms Swin Transformer and ConvNeXt with higher mAP and inference FPS (frames per second), particularly for tiny models.
+The mAP improvements over Swin Transformer are +1.6 box AP (47.6 vs. 46.0), and +1.6 mask AP (43.2 vs. 41.6).
+When comparing with ConvNeXt, the improvements are +1.4 box AP (47.6 vs. 46.2), and +1.5 mask AP (43.2 vs. 41.7).